scurl/oxy-pool/README.md

 - percentage: percentage to distribute
 - secret: your secret
 - secondsecret: your second secret or null if disabled
-- node: the lisk node where you get forging info
+- node: the node where you get forging info
-- nodepay: the lisk node used for payments
+- nodepay: the node used for payments
 - minpayout: the minimum amount for a payout
-- coin: the name of the coin (LISK, ARK, SHIFT, RISE, or whatever you want)
 - skip: a list of address to skip
 - donations: a list of object (address: amount) for send static amount every payout
 - donationspercentage: a list of object (address: percentage) for send static percentage every payout